 - Definition of feasible cost functions for finding an optimal distribution of active elements within a given structure

-To save construction materials, we develop concepts for manipulating a building’s structure based on governing load cases together with their probability of occurrence.
+To save construction materials, A06 develops concepts for manipulating a building’s structure based on governing load cases together with their probability of occurrence.
 Starting from the actuation principle and the respective forces and expected oscillation amplitudes, the placement of actuators and sensors can be determined based on simulation models of the examined structures.
-One of the projects goals is to develop such models, thus enabling the consideration of active elements in the structural analysis.
+To quantify the quality of the placements, approaches such as observability and controllability from control engineering were pursued and a steady-state compensability gramian was derived.
+Additionally, approaches for the extension of the classical FE-method were developed, so that the active elements can be considered in the structural analysis.

 The expertise gained from the developments of the actuation concepts in this project serves as a basis for new and integrated design concept of adaptive structures.

 - Prof. Dr.-Ing.
 Dr.-Ing.
 E. h.
 Dr. h.c.
 Werner Sobek, Institute for Lightweight Structures and Conceptual Design

 - Prof. Dr.-Ing. habil.
 Dr. h.c.
 Oliver Sawodny, Institute for System Dynamics